soulrrrrr/soulrrrrr.github.io/content/_index.md

       title: Me in 10 seconds
       # subtitle:
       text:
-          I studied computer science at NYCU and NTU in Taiwan.
+          I have studied computer science at NYCU in Taiwan.
-          I am currently an incoming graduate student at the University of Illinois at Urbana-Champaign (UIUC).
+          I am currently Master's degree of computer science at the University of Illinois at Urbana-Champaign (UIUC).
           I love to share what I read to empower people.
   - block: markdown
     content: